Honda P7

 The Honda P7 and Honda S7 are battery electric mid-size crossover SUVs produced by Honda, through its respective joint ventures GAC Honda and Dongfeng Honda.
 Both vehicles are marketed solely in China.
 They are the first members of the Honda Ye series of vehicles.

 Overview

+In April 2023 at the Auto Shanghai, the models are previewed concept vehicles named the Honda e:N SUV.
 At the Auto China in April 2024, the Japanese manufacturer Honda presents its new line of BEV's and sub-brand Ye, whose models will be produced and marketed in China from 2024.
 The first two models from the Ye series are the P7 and S7, both to be produced through the Honda's respective joint ventures GAC Honda and Dongfeng Honda.
 Before launch, Honda decided to abandon the Ye branding after negative public reception of the brand's name.